-As the number of cases in India is on a steep rise, the healthcare system is overburdened with the consequences of the COVID-19 pandemic- not just for those who are infected but also for the management of various non-COVID conditions and emergencies.
-While MFine has clinicians from over 30 specialities who are not only devoting time to the frontline but also are being available online in order to tend to patients, it must become our duty at this critical time to stay informed and safe at home so we can help flatten the curve!
+The healthcare system is overburdened with the consequences of the COVID-19 pandemic- not just for those who are infected but also for the management of various non-COVID conditions and emergencies.
+While MFine has clinicians from over 30 specialties who are not only devoting time to the frontline but also are being available online in order to tend to patients, it must become our duty at this critical time to stay informed and safe at home so we can help flatten the curve!

 What is oxygen saturation or SpO2?

 Haemoglobin present in the blood carries oxygen to the cells of the body.
 This process is very important to ensure the proper functioning of organs and tissues.
 Any deficiency of oxygen can lead to adverse effects on individual organ systems.
 Oxygen saturation (SpO2) is a fraction of oxygen-saturated haemoglobin, in relation to the total haemoglobin present in the blood.
 The normal values of SpO2 range from 93 and 100%.
 Values are usually between 94-96 per cent.
 However, a value below 90% during a COVID-19 infection can indicate low oxygen level, also known as hypoxemia.
 Hypoxemia can lead to multiple issues like organ failure and cardiac arrest if not treated on time.

 Why is SpO2 important to monitor?

 Your SpO2 can help determine your lung and heart health and so is very important when it comes to COVID-19 management..
 If SpO2 levels are <94 (<90, after a 6 min walk test), a doctor needs to be consulted immediately.